-The operator of any vehicle involved in an accident on campus resulting in injury to or death of any person or total or claimed damage to either or both vehicles shall within 24 hours report such accident to public safety.
-This does not relieve any person involved in an accident from his/her responsibility to file a state of Washington motor vehicle accident report.
+Within 24 hours, the operator of any vehicle involved in an accident on campus resulting in injury or death of any person or damage to either or both vehicles shall report such accident to public safety.
+This does not relieve any person involved in an accident from their responsibility to file a state of Washington motor vehicle accident report.

-Students, faculty, staff, and visitors should report any thefts of or out of vehicles to public safety promptly.
+Students, faculty, staff, and visitors should report any vehicle thefts or property theft out of a vehicle to public safety.

 Special parking and traffic regulations

-During special occasions causing additional and/or heavy traffic and during emergencies, the director of public safety or his/her designee is authorized to impose additional traffic and parking regulations to achieve the specified objectives of this chapter.
+During periods of heavy traffic or emergencies, the director of public safety or their designee are authorized to impose additional traffic and parking regulations.

 Exceptions to parking and traffic restrictions